YusofAlSalekh/Digitalized_Azul_Board_Game/README.md

 ## Project Description

+📌 Course project at the University of Twente

-This project is a digital implementation of the board game *Azul*, developed in Java with a graphical user interface using Java Swing.
-The aim was to apply core software engineering principles while working collaboratively in a team setting.
+This project is a digital implementation of the board game *Azul*, built in Java with a graphical user interface using Swing.
+The aim was to apply software engineering principles, including modular design, testing, and team-based development.

 The application allows local gameplay for 2 to 4 players, supporting all essential rules of the Azul game.
 It provides interactive feedback through the GUI for illegal actions, and uses structured backend logic to ensure correct game flow.